 The regression model works on the constructive evaluation principle.
 We build a model, check from metrics, and then make improvements.
 And continue until we achieve a desirable accuracy.
 Evaluation metrics explain the performance of a model.

-Model evaluation used in all type algorithms Linear Regression
+Model evaluation used in all types of algorithms Linear Regression

 - R-Squared